Take a Hike!

 Most dogs love nothing more than joining you on a hike, with new things to sniff and new places to explore.
 Not every dog is an adventurer at heart.
-Make sure your dog really WILL enjoy the trip, not just that you would love to have them along.
-Take into consideration your dog’s age, fitness, and breed when deciding on length and difficulty of the hiking route.
+Make sure your dog will enjoy the trip, not just that you would love to have them along.
+Consider your dog’s age, fitness, and breed when deciding on the length and difficulty of the hiking route.
 Your veterinary team can advise you on what is safe for your dog.

-Follow the travel and hiking adventures of these 3 Dalmatians, and 1 Irish Red&White Setter at @RandomsTravels
+Follow the travel and hiking adventures of these 3 Dalmatians and 1 Irish Red&White Setter at @Bedlamacresdalmatians

 Leashes and the like

 MOST areas for hiking will be on-leash.
-There are many reasons for this including the safety and comfort of people using the trail; and the safety of your pooch.
-There might be wildlife in the area, so it is important for the protection of natural areas, to keep your dogs on leash.
-Some parks/trails include sensitive fauna that could be harmed by an enthusiastic pooch bounding through it; other hazards such as old fences/wire, etc can pose a risk to a loose dog.
+There are many reasons for this, including the safety and comfort of people using the trail; and your pooch’s security.
+There might be wildlife in the area, so it is essential to protect natural areas by keeping your dogs on a leash.
+Some parks/trails include sensitive fauna that could be harmed by an enthusiastic pooch bounding through it; other hazards, such as old fences/wires, etc can pose a risk to a loose dog.

 A harness may be a good option for your on-leash hike, as it allows your dog to pull ahead, sniffing and investigating, without pressure on their neck.
 A sturdy leash is a must.
-Flexi-leads are rarely a good idea – dogs can become tangled, you can drop your clunky end and startle your dog, and your dog can get waaay too far out front.
-There are belts you can wear that you can hook your dog’s leash as well, these leave your hands free for balancing yourself on a hike, accessing water, etc.
+Flexi-leads are rarely a good idea – dogs can become tangled, you can drop your clunky end and startle your dog, and your dog can get way too far out front.
+There are belts you can wear that hook your dog’s leash as well; these leave your hands free for balancing yourself on a hike, accessing water, etc.

 Planning a Road Trip with your dog(s)?
 See our Tips on What to Pack.